-The GetAMoveOn Network+ is an interdisciplinary community of researchers and practitioners, funded by a 4 year EPSRC grant running from June 2016 to the end of May 2020.
+The GetAMoveOn Network+ is an interdisciplinary community of researchers and practitioners, funded by an EPSRC grant running from June 2016 to the end of May 2021.

-Our aim is to transform health through enabling mobility with the help of digital technologies.
+Our aim is to transform health by enabling people to lead more active lives with the help of digital technologies.
 We are focusing on three target communities:

 - school children

 Our purpose is to address the EPSRC Grand Challenge of “Transforming community health and care through the delivery of tested technologies that promote wellbeing by providing timely, individualised feedback that encourage appropriate physical activities".